 The position of the President shall be filled by the President-elect of the previous term.
 However, the President shall be elected by the SAIKAT members in the event the entire EC is dissolved or in accordance with ARTICLE V (8)(b), (8)(c), or (9).

-All EC members shall serve a two year term.
+All EC members shall serve a two-year term.
 After the expiration of said term an EC member may seek reelection for a new term by standing for election.
 However, due to the succession to the offices of President as established by ARTICLE V (3) (b), once an EC member has served as President or President- Elect he or she will not be eligible for election the following election year.

 After a member has served on the EC a total of four consecutive years, such member is no longer eligible for election.
 Such member may run for election for a position on the EC after two years have elapsed since his or her last service.